 Eastbound on I-240: Take Exit 4C.
 Continue straight from the off-ramp onto O.Henry Ave.
 The Grove Arcade will be one block on the left.
 Wall Street Parking Garage will be straight ahead of you, plus you will find street metered parking all around the building.

-From the Biltmore Estate: Turn left onto Biltmore Avenue (Hwy 25).
+From the Biltmore: Turn left onto Biltmore Avenue (Hwy 25).
 Biltmore Ave. turns into Broadway.
 Turn left onto College Street.
 Turn right onto Haywood Street, then take a quick left onto Battery Park.
 The Grove Arcade will be one block on your right.

 History of the Grove Arcade